physcip/od2samba4/README.md

 ldbadd -H /var/lib/samba/private/sam.ldb <group ldif file> --relax
 ```

-Additionally, a script that establishes **secondary** group membership is created.
+Additionally, a script that establishes **secondary** group membership and parent-children relationships between groups (nested groups) is created.
 This script has to be executed *after* users have been imported!

 #### Migrate Users
 `convert_users.py` will generate an LDIF file with all Open Directory users for Samba4 import.
 You may also choose to only extract users that have not already been migrated ("new users") using `convert_users.py --new`.